8.8 magnitude quake strikes off Russia's Far East. Tsunami waves reach Japan, Hawaii and California

 “As you return home, still stay off the beach and stay out of the water,” said James Barros, administrator of the Hawaii Emergency Management Agency.

-The Oregon Department of Emergency Management said on Facebook that small tsunami waves were expected along the coast.
+The Oregon Department of Emergency Management said small tsunami waves were expected.

 “This is not a major tsunami, but dangerous currents and strong waves may pose a risk to those near the water,” the department said.

-A tsunami of less than 30 centimeters (under 1 foot) was forecast to hit parts of Vancouver Island, British Columbia, and waves of up to 1.4 feet (under 30 centimeters) above tide levels were observed in Alaska’s Aleutian Islands.
+A tsunami of less than 1 foot (30 centimeters) was forecast to hit parts of Vancouver Island, British Columbia, and waves of up to 1.4 feet (under 30 centimeters) above tide levels were observed in Alaska’s Aleutian Islands.

-Oleg Melnikov, head of the regional health department, said several people hurt themselves while rushing to leave buildings and a hospital patient was injured while jumping out of a window.
-Melnikov said that all injured people were stable.

-A video released by Russian media outlet showed a team of doctors at a cancer clinic on Kamchatka holding a patient and clutching medical equipment as the quake rocked an operating room, before continuing with surgery after the shaking stopped.

-In Toyokoro town in Hokkaido, about 20 people took refuge on top of a municipal building before moving to an inland town shelter where emergency food and water were available.

-In Iwaki city in Fukushima, which was thew epicenter of the 2011 tsunami and quake, dozens of residents gathered at a hilltop park after a community siren sounded and breakwater gates were closed.
+In Iwaki city in Fukushima, which was the epicenter of the 2011 tsunami and quake, dozens of residents gathered at a hilltop park after a community siren sounded and breakwater gates were closed.

-About 4,000 workers at the Fukushima Daiichi nuclear plant, severely damaged in the 2011 disaster, took shelter on higher ground at the complex while remotely monitoring operations, the operator said.
+Workers at the Fukushima Daiichi nuclear plant, severely damaged in 2011, took shelter on higher ground while remotely monitoring operations, the operator said.

-The International Atomic Energy Agency said initial reports showed that there has been no impact to the safety of nuclear power plants along Japan’s Pacific coast.

 Authorities in the Philippines, Mexico and New Zealand warned residents to watch for waves and strong currents.
 People were also urged to stay away from coastlines until any wave surges passed in Fiji, Samoa, Tonga, Federated States of Micronesia and Solomon Islands.